jdolny/Docs/docs/index.md

 # Welcome
-Welcome to The Open Endpoint Manager, a solution that provides a full suite of Windows management capabilities as well as computer inventory, custom asset management, and reporting.
+Welcome to The Open Endpoint Manager, a solution that provides a full suite of Windows management capabilities as well as computer imaging, computer inventory, custom asset management, and reporting.
 Theopenem is an on-premises solution, all servers and data remain within your organization.
 In terms of features and capabilities, it resembles products such as SCCM, PDQ, Desktop Central, KACE, and the list goes on.
 For a full list of features, check out https://theopenem.com/features.